KyleOndy/kyleondy.com/provider/pages/hire.markdown

 * Competitive compensation
 * Interesting and technical problem domain
-* Friendly Team environment.
+* Friendly team environment.
 * Enforced work life balance

-### Size

-Small to mid-size company is preferred due to their ability to quickly to implement positive changes.
+* Ongoing education and mentorship

 ### Culture

 I value the following in the culture where I work.

 * **Collaboration** — People work together to solve problems.
-People share knowledge and collaborate with people from other roles (e.g. engineering, QA, design, UX, support).
+People share knowledge openly and collaborate with people from other roles (e.g. engineering, QA, design, UX, support).
 * **Respect** — People respect the people they work with regardless of their role.
 People respect users of the software they develop.
 * **Work/life balance** — People work about 40 hours a week or less.
 Working on weekends only happens in extreme situations.
+Work hours are flexible to accommodate personal schedule.
 When people leave work at the end of the day, they disconnect from work.
 The work environment is sustainable, so burnout is rare.

 ### Pros

 The following things will excite me about your organization.
-Think of them as bonus points!

 * Flexible work schedule.
 * 20+ days of vacation leave.